WebOfTrust/keri/docs/Glossary.md

 Also `KEL`.
 Hash-chained Key Events, these are blockchains in a narrow definition, but not in the sense of ordering (not ordered) or global consensus mechanisms (not needed).
 _(SamMSmith)_ \

-A KEL is KERI's `VDS`: the proof of key state of its identifier.
+A KEL is KERI's [Verifiable Data Structure](#verifiable-data-structure): the proof of key state of its identifier.
+That's the _why_ of its existence.\
+This is _what_ it is:\
+A log that keeps track of status changes of secret keys & derived keys.

+Mind you, a KEL is always about one Identifier; its history up till now.
+Because there are events happening to this identifier, its state changes and this could create many more derived identifiers, rotated keys, delegated keys and revoked keys in time.
+(_@henkvancann_)

 #### Key Event Receipt Infrastructure